T0 see the 2022 Youth Grant Winners click HERE.

 The Ozark Society (OS) is soliciting proposals for Youth Engagement grants from local organizations working with students in environmental and conservation efforts.
 Grants will be awarded to organizations who encourage young people (K-12) to engage in environmental awareness and conservation in the Ozark and/or Ouachita region.
 OS wants to see projects that start with the community and start with the young people.
 Funds will generally range between $500 and $3000 depending on the scope and needs of the project.
 Funds may be combined with other sources of funds to increase the size / impact of the project.
-To apply, groups must be affiliated with a 501c3 nonprofit or school located in the Ozark and/or Ouachita regions in Arkansas, Oklahoma, or Missouri, as well as the Caddo, Bossier, Webster, DeSoto, and Claiborne parishes of Louisiana.
 Funds may not be used for administrative operating expenses, including but not limited to postage, billing, computer software or systems, rentals, paper goods, food/beverages, or social functions.
 Direct costs, such as paying teaching staff, is permitted only for nonprofits.
 Past projects awarded grants by the OSF Grant Committee engaged young people in hands-on learning, service learning, community projects, and advocacy.
-Funding was not awarded to projects in which students merely listened to lectures or were just taken outdoors.

 Grant Requirements: